tfyoung/esphome-junctek_kgf/README.md

 * ESPHome

 ## Tested setup
-Tested on ESP32 using a RS-485 uart into a Junctek KG110F, but should work on an ESP8266 and any of the KG-F series
+Tested on ESP32 using a RS-485 uart into a Junctek KH110F, but should work on an ESP8266 and any of the KH-F series

 ## Usage
 ### Connect hardware.